Practitioner Motives to Use Different Hyperparameter Optimization Methods: Introduction

-The dominant use of such seemingly inferior HPO methods suggests that there are factors that inhibit the use of superior HPO methods or that practitioners have different motives for HPO.
-Such motives appear to be beyond the fulfillment of publicly-discussed goals of HPO and ML models, such as replicability, high sample efficiency, and optimal ML model performance~\cite[][]{claesen2015hyperparameter}.
-However, practitioners' motives (i.e., specific combinations of goals and contextual factors) to use specific HPO methods remain unclear.
-To support the development of user-centric HPO methods and corresponding software tools, we need to understand the motives of practitioners pursued in HPO.
+\ac{HPO} by manual tuning is often cumbersome, tedious, and error-prone.
+To help practitioners with \ac{HPO}, research with a technical focus (\eg \cite{Hutter2018, BischlBLPRCTUBBDL23}) developed several programmatic \ac{HPO} methods, including grid search, random search, Bayesian optimization, and evolutionary algorithms, and implemented such methods as software tools (\eg Hyperopt and Hyperband; \cite{Bergstra2013, Li2018}).
+Existing \ac{HPO} methods, programmatic and non-programmatic ones, differ considerably in the way they optimize hyperparameter configurations.
+Such differences lead some \ac{HPO} methods to superiority over others.
+That superiority is usually demonstrated using conventional performance metrics from computer science, including minimization of generalization errors and increase of sample efficiency \cite{Zoller2021,gijsbers2022amlb, Lindauer2022}.
+However, practitioners often use \ac{HPO} methods that are inferior according to conventional performance metrics \cite{bouthillier_survey_2020}.
+For example, practitioners often prefer to perform grid search over the more sample-efficient Bayesian optimization~\cite{Snoek2012}.

-Research investigated HPO of ML models from a foremost technical perspective~\cite[][]{Feurer2019, BischlBLPRCTUBBDL23}.
-The development and improvement of programmatic HPO methods used to automate HPO have been driven by powerful mathematical approaches and their manifestations in HPO tools~\cite[e.g.,][]{bergstra2015hyperopt, Li2018}.
-The superiority of HPO methods over others is shown based on traditional performance metrics such as the minimization of the generalization error and sample efficiency~\cite[e.g.,][]{zoller2021benchmark, gijsbers2022amlb, lindauer2021smac3}.
+The dominant use of seemingly inferior \ac{HPO} methods suggests that practitioners have motives beyond the fulfillment of conventional goals pursued in \ac{HPO}, such as increasing \ac{ML} model performance.
+However, the motives behind practitioners' choices of HPO methods---shaped by contextual factors---remain unclear.
+This unclarity about why practitioners use which \ac{HPO} methods inhibits more user-centered development of \ac{HPO} methods and tools that support practitioners in attaining their goals, especially those beyond conventional performance metrics.
+To support development of more user-centered \ac{HPO} methods and tools for \acf{AutoML} \cite{Vanschoren2019}, practitioner motives for \ac{HPO} need to be better understood.
+We approach the following research question: \emph{Why do practitioners choose different \ac{HPO} methods?}